-The larger differences between MRS counts and both PCRD estimates and MDS counts in 2017 and 2018 (Fig. 2 and Table S6) may be partly explained by the fact that a limited number of DNA samples could be collected during these two years (N = 569 and 601, respectively) due to intensive translocation preparation efforts, compared for instance to 2015 and 2016 (N > 800; Table S2).
+The larger differences between MRS counts and both PCRD estimates and MDS counts in 2017 and 2018 (Fig. 2 and Table S6) may be partly explained by a limited number of DNA samples being collected in these years (N = 569 and 601, respectively) due to intensive translocation preparation efforts, compared for instance to 2015 and 2016 (N > 800; Table S2).
 This could result in a higher proportion of undetected individuals over the year, that could have been redetected during the following years.
-However, a large difference between MRS counts and both PCRD estimates and MDS counts was also observed in 2019 (9.08 and 7.00, respectively; Fig. 2 and Table S6), even though >800 DNA samples were collected over the year, among which 38% were analysed and 25% could be successfully genotyped (compared to 35.16 ± 12.29 % and 22.17 ± 7.22 %, respectively, in average from 2008 to 2020; Table S2).
+However, a large difference between MRS counts and both PCRD estimates and MDS counts was also observed in 2019 (9.08 and 7.00, respectively; Fig. 2 and Table S6), even though >800 DNA samples were collected over the year, among which 38% were analysed and 25% could be successfully genotyped (compared to 35.16 ± 12.29 % and 22.17 ± 7.22 %, respectively, on average from 2008 to 2020; Table S2).
 In addition, the difference between MRS counts and PCRD estimates was not positively correlated to the proportion of collected samples that were genetically analysed (F1,11 = 0.436, P = 0.52).
-The accentuation of the differences between MRS and MDS counts at the end of the study period (2020 excluded due to provisional MRS) thus likely indicates that we have now reach a point for which it becomes more and more difficult to detect all individuals over a year, even with intensive sampling and genotyping efforts.
+The accentuation of the differences between MRS and MDS counts at the end of the study period (2020 excluded due to provisional MRS) thus likely indicates that we have now reached a point for which it becomes more and more difficult to detect all individuals within a year, even with intensive sampling and genotyping.
 As a consequence, the development of new metrics using capture-recapture methods to replace the MDS census approch to estimate the abundance of the Pyrenean brown bear populations is timely.